deanmlittle/chadbuffer/Readme.md

 ## Installation

-To use ChadBuffer, you'll need to have the following installed:
+To use `chadbuffer`, you'll need to have the following installed:

 - [Node.js](https://nodejs.org/)
 - [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools)